It's Time To Declare War On Poverty Gospel

 Or you can embrace the Abundance Gospel - what scripture actually says:

-"The thief comes only to steal and kill and destroy; I have come that they may have life, and have it abundantly." — John 10:10
+"The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly." — John 10:10

-"And God is able to bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work." — 2 Corinthians 9:8
+"And God is able to make all grace abound toward you; that ye, always having all sufficiency in all things, may abound to every good work." — 2 Corinthians 9:8

 Poverty gospel is not from God.
 It's a religious spirit designed to keep you small, dependent, and ineffective for the kingdom.